tylnesh/cpp-sdk-samples/README.md

 Installation
 ------------

 The Automotive SDK is available upon request.
-To get access, please contact us
+To get access, please contact us at <a href=https://auto.affectiva.com/>Affectiva's Developer Portal</a>.